Mo-Sheikh/TeamGenerator/README.md

 e.g. if you have 20 players for a 5-a-side game, the application will generate 4 teams of 5 players.

+The application includes a beta version, which is currently being worked on.
+Thenew features will include, adding player along with their ratings out of 10.
+The system then generates evenly match teams based on the players attributes.
+The second new feature is a fixture list.
 # TeamGenerator